 Supervision teams must include either a principal or an executive supervisor, and will normally have one of the following compositions:

 - principal supervisor plus at least one associate and/or external supervisor

 - two co-supervisors, one of whom will be the executive supervisor, plus possibly one or more associate and/or external supervisor/s

 - an executive supervisor and a research adviser, possibly with one or more associate and/or external supervisor/s.

-The role of principal supervisor
+What is the role of principal supervisor?

 The principal supervisor is a university staff member with relevant qualifications and research experience in the same area as the student they are supervising.

 This person will have previous supervision experience and needs to have supervised at least one previous student to completion at that level.

 They will provide instruction, assistance, a sounding board for ideas and plans, and be available to review written material.

 The relationship between you and your supervisor will change during candidature.
 At the outset, expect help in clarifying the research project and preparing a realistic research plan and timetable.